 How To Make Guacamole with Roasted Garlic

-- First, prepare the roasted garlic and preheat your oven to 375 degrees Fahrenheit.
+- Preheat your oven to 375 degrees F.

 - Remove the foil from the oven and let it cool to room temperature.
-Unwrap the garlic.

 - Cover the glass bowl and refrigerate it in the meantime.